msavoury-carecloud/deepstream.io-website/src/docs/client-js/options/readme.md

 _Default_: `5`

 ### rpcAckTimeout
-The number of milliseconds after which a RPC will error if no Ack-message has been received.<br>
+The number of milliseconds after which a RPC will error if no ack message has been received.<br>
 _Type_: Number<br>
 _Default_: `6000`